sundios/bulk_keyword_research/README.md

 - Any additional pages to include (comma-separated)

 Once complete, the script will:
-- Fetch live keyword volumes from KWRDS.ai
+- Fetch live keyword volumes from kwrds.ai
 - Estimate potential traffic (10%) and signups (4%)
 - Save everything to `seo_keywords.xlsx`